EreboPSilva/rvar.hduj.prots/README.md

 ## Data

 You can find 2 `.aa` files, each of which contains all the annotated proteins of one of the 2 species of tardigrades analysed.
 Also, 2 `.seq` that contains the nucleotic untrasnlated sequence of the same datasets.
 And lastly, 2 `.gtf`, containing the GFF3 or GTF format of the annotation.

 ```
   'rvar.*' -> Ramazzottius varieornatus sets
   'hduj.*' -> Hypsibius dujardini sets
 ```

+Aditionally, folders containing single-fasta file for all sequences has been provided.

 ## Reference genomes